96armen/website-theme/content/project/project1/index.md

 <img style="float: right; padding-left: 10px; padding-bottom: 0px; padding-top: 0px" src="./TidalLag.png" width="400px" height="400px">

 In this case, the moon pulls on the bulge of the planet and slows it down (the planet is rotating counterclockwise here).
 By the same token, the bulge of the planet tugs on the moon and pulls it ahead of its original orbit, essentially pushing the moon further away.
+This is analgous to what is [currently happening to our Moon around Earth](https://www.astronomy.com/magazine/ask-astro/2022/08/ask-astro-how-quickly-is-the-moon-moving-away-from-earth): the moon is being pushed away at a rate of about 4cm per year and the Earth's rotation is slowing (a day is getting longer!).